Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/senior-cat-scratching-solutions-for-arthritic-paws.md

 # Senior Cat Scratching Solutions for Arthritic Paws

 Watching your beloved cat age is bittersweet.
 You cherish every moment with your senior companion, but it's hard to see them struggle with activities that used to be effortless.
-One of the changes you might notice is in their scratching behavior—the once-enthusiastic scratcher now seems hesitant, less frequent, or avoids scratching altogether.
+One of the changes you might notice is in their scratching behaviorthe once-enthusiastic scratcher now seems hesitant, less frequent, or avoids scratching altogether.

 Arthritis is incredibly common in senior cats, affecting up to 90% of cats over age 12 and nearly all cats over age 15.
-This condition doesn't just make movement painful—it changes how your cat interacts with their environment, including how they scratch.
+This condition doesn't just make movement painfulit changes how your cat interacts with their environment, including how they scratch.

 The good news is that with understanding and appropriate accommodations, your arthritic senior cat can continue to enjoy comfortable scratching throughout their golden years.
 Let's explore how to support your older cat's changing needs.